Advanced Metering Infrastructure Technology

 AMI Technology Saves Water

-Thornton is upgrading 25,000 residential water meters over the next two years that will be compatible with new water-smart, water-saving technology.
+Thornton is upgrading 25,000 residential water meters over the next two years to be compatible with new water-smart, water-saving technology.
 Water meters measure all water used at home—indoors and outdoors.
 Thornton Water currently uses an Automated Meter Reading (AMR) drive-by system to collect monthly water usage data.
-The new meters will be compatible with new meter reading technology, called Advanced Metering Infrastructure (AMI), to track water usage data hourly instead of monthly.
+The new meters will be compatible with new meter reading technology, Advanced Metering Infrastructure (AMI), to track water usage data hourly instead of monthly.
 Other Advance Metering Infrastructure will be installed over the next few years.
-This means the city—and water customers—will be able to detect water leaks and other high-water issues much sooner than in the past, potentially mitigating serious damage.
-The quicker the city and customers are alerted to leaks, or other high-water issues, the quicker we can address them and prevent water from being wasted.
-Thornton is working hard to secure our water future and AMI compatible meters are part of this effort.
-For more information on city water projects visit
+This means the city—and water customers—will be able to detect water leaks and other high-water issues much sooner than in the past, potentially mitigating severe damage.
+The quicker the city and customers are alerted to leaks or other high-water problems, the faster we can address them and prevent water from being wasted.
+Thornton is working hard to secure our water future, and AMI-compatible meters are part of this effort.

 Water Meter Upgrades

-Typically, the city replaces meters on a regular basis as they age.
+Typically, the city replaces meters regularly as they age.
 A residential water meter lasts, on average, about 17 years.
 If a residential meter is due for an upgrade, city staff will install the new meter and hang a door hanger at the home to let the customer know the meter was replaced.
-If you don't receive a door hanger, don't worry, this means your meter is already compatible with newer technology.
+If you don’t receive a door hanger, don’t worry; your meter is already compatible with newer technology.

 Water rates will not increase due to meter upgrades.
 Thornton obtained a $1.5 million grant from the US Bureau of Reclamation to fund the purchase and installation of the meters.